Recreational Cannabis Information

-A unit of local government may establish civil penalties for violation of an ordinance or rules governing the time, place and manner of operation of a cannabis establishment within the jurisdiction of the unit of local government.
+A unit of local government may establish civil penalties for violation of an ordinance or rules governing the time, place, and manner of operation of a cannabis establishment within the jurisdiction of the unit of local government.

 May municipalities regulate personal possession and consumption of cannabis?

-The Act provides municipalities with the authority to locally regulate possession and consumption of cannabis by private citizens in a manner consistent with the Act.
+The Act provides municipalities with the authority to locally regulate the possession and consumption of cannabis by private citizens in a manner consistent with the Act.
 Therefore, municipalities may adopt the prohibitions and penalties of the Act into their codes which will give the local governments the ability to enforce and prosecute personal possession and consumption violations through local adjudication or the circuit court.